4414 Surf Rd., Hollywood, FL 33019

 For more information on meetings and small outdoor weddings can be found here, or contact Anne Kolb Nature Center at 954-357-5161.
 Maps and directions.

 The estate was built in 1941 by Henry Godfrey Carpenter Jr., a Massachusetts native and retired U.S. Navy lieutenant commander.
-Carpenter and his first wife, Rachel Clews, an A&P grocery chain heiress, used the property as a summer home from 1946 through 1956.
+Carpenter and his first wife, Rachel Clews, and A&P grocery chain heiress, used the property as a summer home from 1946 through 1956.
 Henry, who at the time lived in New York, then moved into the home permanently after he and Rachel divorced.

 In 1962, Carpenter married June Anderson, a Minnesota native who had moved to Hollywood in 1957.
 They met through the Lions Club, in which both were active.
 It was just one of many organizational affiliations for the socially prominent couple, who later became known for environmentalism and community service.
 A fellow sailor recalled Henry Carpenter as someone who "ran around doing good without a lot of fanfare."

 Carpenter House was one of the first few residences established on northern Hollywood Beach, where it lies along the Hollywood Broadwalk, a 2.2-mile stretch of multipurpose recreational trail that has been in use since the early 1900s.
-The house was used as a location for the 1984 Paul Newman movie Harry & Son.
+The house was used a s location for the 1984 Paul Newman movie Harry & Son.
 June Carpenter lived in the house until she died in 2003.
 Broward County purchased the property from the June A. Carpenter Trust the next year, using funds from the 2000 Safe Parks and Land Preservation Bond Referendum and the Florida Communities Trust.

 In 2009 the County commissioned a survey of the parcel by the Archaeological and Historical Conservancy Inc. The report determined that a portion of the house’s interior qualifies for listing on the National Register of Historic Places: “The house has some significance…as an interesting example of a beach home of its period, architecturally forward-thinking.”